v4n00/mti-data-analysis/README.md

 An **interesting outlier** is the age of $21$, which is situated between the first and second cluster, and can be interpreted as a **transition period** between puberty and adulthood.

 ## Conclusions

+The analysis of this dataset has shown that there are **several factors that can influence the development of thyroid diseases**, like gender, psychiatric problems or medications and that they can also be linked with the **different stages of life**.

+As people go through life, from being young to getting older, the risk and type of thyroid problems can change, and it is important to be aware of these changes and to take necessary precautions.